doublethinkco/cpp-ethereum-cross/README.md

     $ git clone https://github.com/doublethinkco/webthree-umbrella-cross.git
     $ cd webthree-umbrella-cross
     $ sudo docker build -f Dockerfile-eth .

+That generates a Docker *image*, which is not the same as a Docker *container* - a specific instance of that binary image.
+To get an instance of that image running you need to do:

-    $ sudo docker run -i -t HASH /bin/bash
+    $ sudo docker run -i -t HASH_OF_IMAGE /bin/bash

-You end up with a TGZ file in the ~ directory inside that container, which you can copy out to the host machine like so ...
+In the shell for that container you will see the HASH for the container instance.
+That container will have a TGZ file in the ~ directory which you can copy out to the host machine with the following command from another shell instance on your host machine.
+Your "docker run" *must* still be running for this copy step to work.
+If somebody who has more Docker experience knows how to streamline this experience, please speak up!

-    $ sudo docker cp HASH:/FILENAME.tgz ~/
+    $ sudo docker cp HASH_OF_CONTAINER:/FILENAME.tgz ~/

+Then you can "exit" the "docker run" session, and stop that Docker container running.
+It has served its purpose.

-If your host machine is a VM (maybe a CoreOS instance in AWS or Azure) then you can copy that back with something like ...
+If your host machine is a VM (maybe a CoreOS instance in AWS or Azure?) then you can copy that file back from the VM to your machine with a command something like ...

     $ scp VM_IP_ADDRESS:/home/xcompiler/FILENAME.tgz ~

-# Dependency graph for the Webthree components
+# Dependency graph for the webthree components

 ![Webthree](https://ipfs.pics/ipfs/QmPoeqadSbjshYZeibtTgdkXAXCyvCtsrejSe8xY2hSure)